Trader Joe’s Brings Its Goodies To New Harlem Store

 The store said it is looking to hire more Harlem residents.

 Trader Joe’s has opened its first store ever in Harlem, New York.
-On July 25, the store, located at 123 West 125th St., started serving the historic neighborhood.
+On July 25, the store at 123 West 125th St. started serving the historic neighborhood.

 The brick-and-mortar store is a 17,800-square-foot building selling all of the favorite Trader Joe’s products that customers have come to know and love.
 The decor for the building features local landmarks in the greater Harlem community, such as the iconic Apollo Theater and the well-known strip of 125th Street.